Exploring the Mysteries of the Seven-Day Cycle

-The fifth day of the week is dedicated to the planet Jupiter, the regent of Sagittarius and co-regent of Pisces, together with Neptune.
+The fifth day of the week is dedicated to the planet Jupiter, the ruler of Sagittarius and co-ruler of Pisces, together with Neptune.
 Universal love, deep philosophy and other expansive feelings and attitudes usually find a stimulating atmosphere on Thursday.

 The “auric envelope” of individual consciousness (the higher level of one’s aura) has a special relationship to this planet and day.

 Its colour is blue.
 Its metal, tin.
 It is a “yang” day like Tuesday and Sunday.
 Decisive action is often appropriate on Thursdays, when one’s purpose tends to be clearer and more universal.
 One must make sure the goal is ethically right and that which expands is good.

 6. Venus, the Elder Sister, Connects Dream to Reality